martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 - All references have been updated to the current latest version.

 - The TLS SNI extension is no longer new, it is commonplace.

+- Additional text on multiple identifiers, and their security considerations, has been added.

 # Acknowledgements {#acknowledgements}
 {: numbered='false'}